 “The only suitable response from the public transport networks is to move to invest in even more sustainable technology for their own vehicles.”

-Developing more sustainable means of public transport not only improves the air quality of a city, it also saves transport companies money, which can be invested in improving services.
+Developing more sustainable means of public transport improves the air quality of a city and simultaneously saves transport operators money, which can be invested in improving services.
 The issue is, however, that sustainable transport initiatives are relatively new and, as a result, costly – an expense few public transport networks outside of London can afford right now.

 Instead, companies need to look at ways to integrate eco-technologies that don’t require expensive vehicle overhauls.
 Managing routes through data to lower fuel consumption and switching to paperless ticketing can reduce expenditure while limiting the environmental impact of the service.